sanyukthashetty/projects/README.md

 3. Players take turns clicking the empty cells to place their marks ('X' or 'O').
 4. The game will automatically determine the winner or declare a draw when the game ends.
 5. A message box will appear indicating the outcome, and you can click "OK" to play another round.

-Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or additional features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).